 Unlike most others in the borough, the West Village’s streets are “off the grid,” making the neighborhood more of a challenge to navigate than say, Midtown, or the Upper West Side.

 Famous residents have included Nicole Kidman, Hugh Jackman, Sarah Jessica Parker, Matthew Broderick, Philip Seymour Hoffman, and Claire Danes.

 If you’re one of New York’s fashion-forward, stroll down Bleecker for shopping.
 You’ll run into boutiques like Michael Kors, Jimmy Choo, Jack Spade, and Coach, just to name a few.

 The High Line runs through the neighborhood and connects the West Village to Chelsea, Hell’s Kitchen, and Hudson Yards.
-The famous Village Vanguard still stands on Seventh Avenue and attracts jazz aficionados from around the country.
-Site of the 1969 Stonewall riots, the Stonewall Inn is still open on Christopher Street and continues to attract a gay crowd.
+The famous Village Vanguard still stands on Seventh Avenue and attracts Jazz aficionados from around the country.
+The site of the 1969 Stonewall riots, the Stonewall Inn is still open on Christopher Street and continues to attract a gay crowd.

 Abingdon Square Park and Jackson Square are lovely pocket parks that provide a much-needed outdoor escape from the city.
 You’ll often see locals reading and relaxing in these green spaces on a pleasant day.

 Unless you’re at the western edge of the neighborhood, public transit is readily available.
 The West 4th subway station at Sixth Avenue is a hub, with the A, B, C, D, E, and M train lines.
 Grab the 1/2/3 trains at either 14th Street or Christopher Street.
 The E train also stops at 14th and Eighth Avenue.
 The L train runs east to west and ends at Sixth and Eighth Avenues at 14th Street as well.